All Episodes

 Then we have Antichrist.

-You said, he is here now.
+You said he is here now.

 He is not yet active.

-The Antichrist is now alive.
+I have heard this, that the Antichrist is now alive.

 And he cannot die until Christ kills him.